Patrick Delaforce

 Patrick de Fleurriet Delaforce (28 November 1923 – 22 January 2018) was a British Army officer and military historian.
 He fought in the European theatre of World War II, attaining the rank of captain before retiring from the army in 1947, and starting his career as a historian around 1979.

 Early life

 Patrick Delaforce was born in Reigate, Surrey, on 28 November 1923.
 His father was a soldier in World War I, who also served with the Supreme Headquarters Allied Expeditionary Force during World War II.
 Delaforce traced his family origins to Gascony, and Huguenots who fled to Britain.
-His great grandfather founded a port wine business in Oporto, Portugal, in 1868.
+His great grandfather founded a port wine business in Porto, Portugal, in 1868.

 Delaforce attended Winchester College, and spent a year finishing his education at Queen's University Belfast before enlisting in the British Army in 1942.

 Military career

 Delaforce attended an Officer Cadet Training Unit in Catterick, North Yorkshire, and was commissioned into the Suffolk Yeomanry.

 Delaforce served as an artillery officer in the 13th Regiment, Royal Horse Artillery (Honourable Artillery Company), part of the 11th Armoured Division, during World War II.
 He participated in Operation Overlord, Operation Market Garden, and the Liberation of Belgium from 1944 to 1945.
 In the Netherlands, he became a forward observation officer, and was injured, having his ribs and one arm broken, and his leg paralysed when his Universal Carrier was hit by an anti-tank mine.
 He rejoined his unit once he recovered in November 1944, and received his first of two mentions in dispatches for successfully deterring a German Tiger tank during battle along the river Elbe with only a Sten when his unit's anti-tank guns had all been destroyed.
 During the battle, he was hit by a grenade, his second injury of the war.
 His second mention in dispatches came at a later date, when he directed artillery fire while in close proximity to the enemy.

 In 1945, Delaforce participated in the liberation of Breendonck concentration camp, and was one of the first soldiers to liberate Bergen-Belsen concentration camp.
 The same year, he was awarded the Bronze Cross of the Netherlands.
 In 2015, he was awarded the Chevalier de Legion d'Honneur.

 After the war, Delaforce was an intelligence officer in Schleswig-Holstein until his resignation from the army in 1947.